GUELPH TOWNSHIP COED SLO-PITCH LEAGUE

 7. The failure of team reps to return city light keys at the league meeting will result in a $200.00 fine.

 8. Any abuse of umpires, UIC, Executive or other members of GTCSPL will be dealt with accordingly.
-Minimum 3 game suspension from ALL Guelph SloPitch divisions of play.
+Minimum 3 game suspension from ALL Guelph SloPitch Tiers of play (RCMSPL included).

 9. Any player ejected by an umpire shall receive an additional one game suspension, subject to further disciplinary action if deemed necessary, with said suspension to be served for that player’s team’s next GTCSPL game played.
-If a player plays in Sunday Tier as well as an A through D team or a RCMSPL team, their suspension MUST be served on the team where the ejection occurred.
+If a player plays in Sunday Tier as well as a Wednesday Tier or Tier 1, 2, or 3 team or a RCMSPL team, their suspension MUST be served on the team where the ejection occurred.
 The Executive shall have the power to suspend a player who is ejected for any reason, from any Guelph SloPitch League, for a minimum of one game to a maximum for life.
 A suspended player is required to sign the roster of his next game as a suspended player.
 The Executive will suspend further if they feel it necessary.

 1. Annual League fees will be determined at the first general meeting of the calendar year.